 This field shows the file suffix for the type of file you have selected to recall.
 For example, if you navigated here while recalling State, "Mode state (.state)" is in the field.
-If you navigated here while recalling Trace, ""Mode state (.trace)" is in the field.
 If you navigated here while importing a trace data file, "Trace Data (.csv)" is in the field.
 For some file types, there is more than one choice in the dropdown menu, which you can select by using the up and down arrow keys and Enter.